NREL/PRAS/docs/src/resourceadequacy.md

-An electrical power system is considered resource adequate if it has procured sufficient resources (including supply, transmission, and responsive demand) such that it runs a sufficiently low risk of invoking emergency measures (such as involuntary load shedding) due to resource unavailablity or deliverability constraints.
+An electrical power system is considered resource adequate if it has procured sufficient resources (including supply, transmission, and responsive demand) such that it runs a sufficiently low risk of invoking emergency measures (such as involuntary load shedding) due to resource unavailability or deliverability constraints.
 Resource adequacy is a necessary (but not sufficient) condition for overall power system reliability, which considers a broader set of system constraints including